victor-ca/ngrx-store-localstorage/README.md

 npm install ngrx-store-localstorage --save
 ```
 1. Import `compose` and `combineReducers` from `@ngrx/store` and `@ngrx/core/compose`.
-2. Invoke the `localStorageSync` function after `combineReducers`, this receives a `LocalStorageConfig` object and assign to the property `keys` the slices of state you would like to keep synced with local storage.
+2. Invoke the `localStorageSync` function after `combineReducers`, this receives a `LocalStorageConfig` object and assigns the property `keys` the slices of state you would like to keep synced with local storage.
-3. Optionally specify to the `LocalStorageConfig` whether to rehydrate this state from local storage as `initialState` on application bootstrap with the `rehydrateState` property.
+3. Optionally specify in the `LocalStorageConfig` whether to rehydrate this state from local storage as `initialState` on application bootstrap with the `rehydrateState` property.
 4. Invoke composed function with application reducers as an argument to `StoreModule.provideStore`.
 ```ts
 import { NgModule } from '@angular/core';